Installing the Download-Version

 The PHP version used must be at leastPHP 8.2.x .
 Higher PHP-versions are also supported. \ If you cannot easily update the PHP-version on your site, an alternative is to set up a (sub-)domain with your provider and set the PHP version there to 7.2 or higher.

-Installation - Step 1
+Installation of - Step 1

 Now navigate to the folder on your website where you saved the files and open the setup.php file.
 In our example, this would be https://www.MeineDomain.de/setup.php, since we saved the files directly in the root directory.